Coast1538/PICOCTF-walkthrough/Most cookies/README.md

 ### 3. Get Cookie Value

-Go to the website, right-click, and select **Inspect → Application → Storage → Cookies**.
+Go to the website, right-click, and select **Inspect → Storage → Cookies**.
 You should see the cookie value.
 Copy it.

 **Explanation:**
 - `Inspect` opens the browser's developer tools